mayelespino/mayelespino.github.io/docs/index.md

   </tr>
 </table>

-`Customer Engangement` : This team is responsible for customer facing digital platform APIs and services that are critical to Starbucks' customer digital experience.
+`Customer Engagement` : This team is responsible for customer facing digital platform APIs and services that are critical to Starbucks' customer digital experience.

   * Updated code used in Starbuck's cloud services for mobile applications.
     * Refactored service calls, to allow to migrate service from on-prem to cloud.